chengeaa/friendlytwitterbot/README.md

-this is our friendly twitter bot for hackdavis
+this is our friendly twitter bot for hackdavis!